bogomhd/BeoLightControl/README.md

 2. Press "Select" when "Light" entry is selected
 3. Now it says light in the display.
 4. Use select to turn on/off the configured light.
-5. Use up/down navigation keys to increase/decrease brightness
+5. Use up/down navigation keys (⌃ or ⌄) to increase/decrease brightness

 NB: The Philips Hue system is not that fast!
 So if do key presses fast the bridge will buffer those requests and execute them when it can!